Jerome Brown: College career

 Brown played college football at the University of Miami, where he was a standout player for one of college football's most successful and perhaps its most dominant program.
-He graduated from the university in 1987.

 Among his more notable moments as a Miami player, five days before the 1987 Fiesta Bowl, at a promotional Fiesta Bowl dinner with the Penn State team, Brown led a walkout by the Miami players.
 Leading the walkout, he asked: "Did the Japanese go and sit down and have dinner with Pearl Harbor before they bombed them?"
 Brown and his teammates felt that the Penn State players had disrespected them by openly mocking Miami's coach, Jimmy Johnson, at a pre-game banquet.
-Penn State beat the heavily favored Hurricanes 14-10, and were declared National Champions.
+Penn State beat the heavily favored Hurricanes 14–10, and were declared National Champions.